OPM/ResInsight/Documentation/UsersGuide/OctaveInterface.md

 ![](images/OctaveScriptTree.png)

 This folder contains an entry for each of the directories you have added as a **Script Folder**.
 Each of the folder lists available `*.m` files and sub directories.
-The tree is continously updated to reflect the file structure on disk.
+The tree is continuously updated to reflect the file structure on disk.

 #### Adding Script Folders
 You can add directories by right clicking the **Scripts** item to access the context menu.